evrimuysal/Proxmox-Logger/README.md

 go build -o proxmox-logger
 ```

-4. Install as a systemd service (Debian/Ubuntu):
+4. Install as a systemd service:
 ```bash
 # Copy the binary to the standard location
 sudo cp proxmox-logger /usr/local/bin/